 Email: reception@sotcs.ca

-Spirit of the Children Society (SOTC) provides assistance for Indigenous families and individuals in Burnaby, New Westminster, and the Tri-Cities searching for stable housing and helps with goal planning.
+Spirit of the Children Society provides assistance for Indigenous families and individuals in Burnaby, New Westminster, and the Tri-Cities.
+Programs are offered for children, youth and adults.
+Spirit of the Children Society also offers housing support and homelessness prevention programs for Indigenous families, youth and adults.

 Dixon Transition Society